inscope-labs/step-wise/README.md

-# IceMan — Interactive Command Execution Manager
+# StepWise

+**Evidence-driven, human-in-the-loop Linux shell assistance.**

-IceMan is a prompt and guidance framework for AI-assisted Linux shell work.
-It defines a controlled, evidence-driven execution protocol where the human operator runs commands and the AI provides diagnostic reasoning, step planning, validation, and safety guidance.
+StepWise is a prompt framework and execution protocol for AI-assisted Linux shell work.
+It keeps the human operator in full control of the shell while the AI provides disciplined guidance, risk classification, validation, and adaptive troubleshooting.

-## What it does

-- Guides operators through Linux shell tasks one functional step at a time.
-- Enforces evidence-based progression: discover, baseline, execute, validate, adapt.
-- Classifies risk for every command (read-only, modifies files, privileged, destructive, etc.).
-- Prevents unsafe assumptions and destructive operations without explicit confirmation.
-- Supports adaptive troubleshooting, state management, and contextual memory.
-- Keeps the human in control: the AI proposes, the human executes.
+The AI proposes.
+The human executes.

+---

-## Core execution model
+## Core Idea

+Traditional AI coding assistants often assume they can run commands or treat success as automatic.
+StepWise inverts that model:

+- Every action is a **functional step** with a clear objective.
+- Risk is classified before execution.
+- Shell output is the primary evidence of state.
+- Progression is blocked until evidence is validated (or an allowed skip occurs).
+- Destructive, privileged, or irreversible operations always require explicit human confirmation.
+- The agent never pretends to have executed a command.

+---

+## Execution Model

 ```text
 Discover → Establish baseline → Define functional step → Present commands